 Enable Secondary DNS with GoDaddy nameservers as primary nameservers

-Secondary DNS allows you to have your domain's zone file backed up automatically onto a second set of nameservers.
-If the first set of nameservers goes down, it'll automatically send requests to the backups, which will have a zone file identical to the primary nameservers.
+Secondary DNS allows you to have your domain's DNS zone file backed up automatically onto a second set of nameservers.
+The secondary set of nameservers will have a zone file identical to the primary nameservers, and if the primary set goes down, Secondary DNS will automatically send requests to the secondary set.
 You must have Premium DNS on your domain to use Secondary DNS.
 You cannot use DNSSEC and Secondary DNS on the same domain name.

 - Under Enabled, select On.